 Buying a Condo in Manila: The Ultimate Guide

-Across the global media, stories about the Philippines typically revolve around its brutal drug war.
-So, if you’ve never visited the Philippines, you might be thinking, “why would I ever want a condo in Manila?”
+Across the global media, stories about the Philippines often revolve around its brutal drug war.
+So, if you’ve never visited the Philippines, you may ask: why would anyone ever want a condo in Manila?

-While the country does have a bad reputation, Manila real estate is a rather sound investment.
-The Philippines is a beautiful country with a rich culture and heritage, and it’s one of Southeast Asia’s fastest-growing economies.
+While the country does have a bad reputation, buying real estate in Manila is a relatively sound investment.
+The Philippines is a beautiful country with a rich culture and heritage, and is ranked as one of Southeast Asia’s fastest-growing economies over the past decade.

-That gives the Philippines a major edge against its more closed-off neighbors in emerging Asia, including Myanmar and Laos which make things more difficult on foreigners.
+That gives the Philippines a major edge against its more closed-off neighbors in emerging Asia, including Vietnam and Laos which make things more difficult as a foreign property buyer.

 Due to such positive trends, Manila’s real estate market is booming.
 Property prices have been soaring in the past few years – yet values are still rather cheap when compared with the rest of Southeast Asia.